-The limitation is that you cannot access MacOS and its applications at the same time.
-To access Windows and MacOS, you will need to restart your Mac.
+The limitation is that you cannot access macOS and its applications at the same time.
+To access Windows and macOS, you need to restart your Mac.

-The Boot Camp Assistant helps the user install Windows within a dedicated hard disk partition.
-The Assistant can be accessed from the Utilities folder in the Applications folder in MacOS.
+The Boot Camp Assistant helps you install Windows within a dedicated hard disk partition.
+The Assistant can be accessed from the Utilities folder in the Applications folder in macOS.
 For more information about Boot Camp, see Apple's Support site.

 To run ArcGIS Pro with Parallels version 15, the following are recommended:

 - Run the Mojave operating system or later.

 - The Auto graphics switching option should be disabled in the Mac system settings and Parallels.

 - GPU memory assignment should be set to Auto.

 - A conservative number of virtual CPUs should be assigned to the machine.